 Energy Co-op of Vermont Board of Directors

-Peter Bennett is an engineer, entrepreneur and management consultant with more than thirty years experience.
-As a member of the Investment Review Board for Green Mountain Capital from 1990 - 2002, he provided management consulting services to a variety of clients including software companies, investor groups, a semiconductor equipment manufacturer and an outerwear manufacturer.
+Peter Bennett is an engineer and management consultant with more than thirty years experience.
+He served as a member of the Investment Review Board for Green Mountain Capital from 1990 - 2002, as well as providing management consulting services to a variety of clients, from hi-tech to retail.
 Prior to his consulting work, he held management positions in several companies in the Boston area including two financial software companies which he co-founded.
 Since 2007, he has served on the Vermont Community Foundation Investment Committee.
-He holds bachelors and masters degrees in engineering from MIT.
+He holds Bachelors and Masters degrees in engineering from MIT.

 Owen has strong ties to Vermont and over 30 years of experience in the wind and aerospace industries.
 From 2006 to 2014 he was Director of Engineering for Renewable NRG Systems in Hinesburg and prior to that was Program Manager for all Goodrich FUS commercial programs.
 He brings to the Co-op board a solid background in building and maintaining key relationships with customers, suppliers, industry boards, and leading technical experts.
 He is a BSME cum laude graduate of the University of Vermont.
 A resident of Charlotte, Owen also has an abiding interest in small scale farming and artisan food production.